 This section provides an overview of what we do.
 Students making a complaint should read this section.
-It also provides useful information for students' unions and universities.
+It also provides useful information for students' unions and HE providers.

 This information is not intended to be a full guide to the Scheme.
 For more information please read our Rules and Guide.
 Please note that our Rules take precedence over other documents and the content on the website.

 The Scheme is free for students to use.